IAHispano/Applio/README.md

 - Applio grants easy access to Tensorboard via a Makefile and a Python script.

 ### CLI Functionality
-- Applio introduces command-line interface (CLI) functionality, with the addition of the --is_cli flag in infer-web.py for CLI system usage.
+- Applio introduces command-line interface (CLI) functionality, with the addition of the --cli flag in infer-web.py for CLI system usage.

 ### f0 Hybrid Estimation Method
 - Applio offers a novel f0 hybrid estimation method by calculating nanmedian for a specified array of f0 methods, ensuring the best results from multiple methods (CLI exclusive).